polterguy/polterguy.github.io/csharp/index.md

 Magic also contains a whole range of _"utility classes"_ to ease your life as a C# software developer.
 For instance, if you need to invoke another Web API from C#, this is literally as easy as creating a single line of C# code.
-Below is and example.
+Below is an example.

 ```csharp